schutzbot/manifest-db/README.md

 #### 2/ on CI: Manifest generation

-The first job downloads the latest osbuild-composer sources from upstream, [generates all the test manifests](https://github.com/osbuild/manifest-db/blob/main/.gitlab-ci.yml#L68) using the gen-manifest tool and stores them as an
+The first job downloads the latest `osbuild/images` sources from upstream, [generates all the test manifests](https://github.com/osbuild/manifest-db/blob/main/.gitlab-ci.yml#L68) using the gen-manifest tool and stores them as an